YusiferZendric/LessPlayCricket/README.md

 # Cricket Match Simulator

 This Python script simulates a cricket match between India and Australia.
-It allows users to play through a T20, ODI, or Test match, making decisions for batting and bowling.
+It allows users to play through a T20, ODI, or Test match (Incomplete, I'm lazy), making decisions for batting and bowling.

 ## Features